HelloSpore

 This analytical chemistry and chemotaxonomy study profiled the secondary metabolite content of 42 psilocybin-producing fungal strains from six Psilocybe species using high-performance liquid chromatography coupled with mass spectrometry, revealing substantial variation in psilocybin, psilocin, baeocystin, and norbaeocystin concentrations both within and between species.
 Cluster analysis identified species-specific metabolite fingerprints that could serve as chemotaxonomic markers, while within-species variation highlighted the importance of strain-level characterization for pharmaceutical and research applications.
 Published in Scientific Reports with open access, this study provides the most comprehensive multi-strain metabolite dataset available in the peer-reviewed literature and has direct implications for standardization efforts in clinical psilocybin research.

-15.Clinical ResearchOpen Access
+20.Clinical ResearchOpen Access Study plan

 COMPASS Pathways, Ltd. (2019).
 Clinical Protocol COMP 001: The Safety and Efficacy of Psilocybin in Participants with Treatment-Resistant Depression (P-TRD) [Clinical trial protocol].
 ClinicalTrials.gov Identifier: NCT03775200.